Q&A: Google's Huawei ban - what it means for your Android phone

 Would that be the end for Huawei's handset business?

-No, the Chinese company has reportedly been working on its own mobile operating system software, in case a ban went into place.
-It could also develop its own app store.
+No, the Chinese company has reportedly been working on its own mobile operating system software, in case a ban went into place, and its own online store, the little-known App Gallery.
 But its customers would lose the familiarity of Android, and the convenience of downloading apps and content from Google Play.
 So it would be a major blow.

 It's true that Android (bought by Google in 2005) is open source, meaning any company can use it for free.
 But it's of limited appeal if Google does end up blocking future Huawei devices from its services like Search, Maps and Gmail and Google Play.